Tejas (album): Critical reception

 In a contemporaneous review of the album Richard Riegel of Creem called Tejas an album that "sings of those Southwestern lyrical staples... but with greater immediacy than the I'm-all-dressed-up-in-my-Roy-Rogers-cowboy-suit Eagles".
 He compared the album to that of Peter Frampton's Frampton Comes Alive!, but observes that Tejas might outsell Frampton.

 Barry Cain of Record Mirror wrote in a review that Tejas was highlighted by the songs "Arrested For Driving While Blind" and "El Diablo".
 He states that "El Diablo" had "struck him as being about the most haunting song he ever come across".
 Cain also praised the vocals and guitar playing of Billy Gibbons on the album.

+Writing for the Something Else! webzine in 2016, M. C. Mosquito said, "There are actually a lot of very good songs on Tejas, but many critics and much of the public dismissed it as ZZ Top gone "countrified," in part because of the twangy opener "It's Only Love." ...
+The rest of the record, however, is only a little more country than the rest of the band's initial albums.
+Had that song been shuffled down elsewhere in the sequence and replaced with something like "Ten Dollar Man" as the lead off track, maybe the twang tone factor wouldn't have been so noticeable, making it more marketable to the rock 'n' roll crowd.
+Then again, there's some pretty countrified fiddle in there too, so maybe the country label is kind of legit."

 Track listing

+All lead vocals are by Billy Gibbons, except where noted.